 21 October 2014

-This game was over by half-time, with Ukrainian champions Shakhtar Donetsk leading 6-0 by the break and becoming the first and so far, only, team in Champions League history to score six goals in the opening 45 minutes of a game.
-Luiz Adriano helped himself to four of these and added his fifth and Shahktar’s seventh in the second half, with the Brazilian becoming just the second player to score five times in a single UCL match after Lionel Messi.
+This game was over by half-time, with Ukrainian champions Shakhtar Donetsk leading 6-0 at the break and becoming the first and so far, only, team in Champions League history to score six goals in the opening 45 minutes of a game.
+Luiz Adriano helped himself to four of these and added his fifth and Shakhtar’s seventh in the second half, with the Brazilian becoming just the second player to score five times in a single UCL match after Lionel Messi.

 Bayern Munich 7-0 Shakhtar Donetsk

 11 March 2015

 It would be a pretty impressive feat to both score seven goals and concede seven goals within two separate games in the same Champions League season, but Shakhtar Donetsk did just that as they got a taste of their own medicine in Munich.

 After sealing one of the biggest Champions League wins against BATE Borisov in the groups (7-0), the Ukrainians suffered a defeat by the same score against Bayern Munich in the last 16.
 After drawing 0-0 in the first leg, Bayern were on fire in the second leg with six different players getting on the scoresheet.

 Olexandr Kucher received the quickest red card in competition history for a third-minute foul, which then saw Thomas Müller net the resulting penalty.
 Bayern hit 25 shots with 13 on target in this win and eventually progressed past Porto in the quarter-finals before losing in the semi-finals to Pep Guardiola’s former side Barcelona.